Sunday Night wrap-up: Bears shut the Rams down with defense

 But the Bears decided to have fun instead.
 Football can be fun, even without 100 points on the scoreboard.
 Especially with fat guy touchdowns, and the ensuing fat guy dances.
 Football is better when fat guys do big fat things.

-3. On the other hand, sometimes bright young coaches can overcomplicate things.
+3. On the other hand, sometimes bright young coaches can overcomplicate the game.

 The Bears defense is quite good, that’s a given.
 But Rams running back Todd Gurley had just eight touches in the first three quarters (six carries, two receptions).